We find a measurement gap in 100% of the accounts we audit. See what is hiding in yours. We find gaps in 100% of audits. Get your free audit

 Download Your Search Term Report

-If things couldn’t get any better… you can start using Google Ads Editor to download your search terms, making it easy to analyze the performance of both keywords and negative keyword lists.
+Google Ads Editor can also download your search terms, which makes it easy to see how both your keywords and your negative keyword lists are performing.

 When you click Search Term Report, the window on the right appears.
 Here, you can choose for which Campaign you want a report, data range, and more.